UAlaska-IT/win_time/README.md

 `vagrant box add <name> <base_box>.box`

-Alternative base boxes can be built, for example using [boxcutter](https://github.com/boxcutter/windows).
+Windows boxes are not widely available as standard downloads, but alternative base boxes can be built, for example using [boxcutter](https://github.com/boxcutter/windows).